 Research Associate, HHMI Janelia Research Campus, USA

 BS, UMass Amherst, USA

 Animals including human invest significant neuronal and metabolic resources for motor tasks.
 While the higher cognitive circuits responsible for motor-learning and the exact biomechanics underlying the behavior can vary greatly across animals, the sensorimotor strategies and neuromechanics that enable complex behaviors can transcend the individuality of animal species and even robots.
 I believe that this is the interface where we can take the first principles from the biological systems to bridge our rapidly developing artificial intelligence with advanced mechatronics.

-Huai-Ti’s laboratory will officially open in Spring 2017 at Imperial College London, London, UK.
-New positions will be posted soon!
+Huai-Ti’s laboratory officially opened in Spring 2017 at Imperial College London, London, UK.